Ahmashkhan/MyToken/README.md

 # MyToken
-This solidity program is a amash token code which consists of the basic functions of a token, which are described in the description.
+This solidity program is a amash token code deployed on the ethereum blockchain, which consists of the basic functions of a token, which are described in the description.

 # Description